 A single slot spin – assuming you don’t win or hit a feature – will take less than a second.
 If you’re playing a highly volatile slot with a low hit rate, you might go many spins without any action, and that can feel physically repetitive (though I’m not going to claim playing slots is in any way exercise!).

-Most regular or serious slots players will use the autoplay feature to play 100s of spins for them.
+If you want to know how to play online slots without the effort of continually tapping spin, the answer is autoplay.
 Simply set up the number of spins you want to play, sit back and enjoy the show.
 You can create rules which interrupt autoplay, such as win or loss limits, as well as if bonuses are triggered.
+It’s my view that autoplay should only be used in conjunction with responsible play, so you are always aware of how much time and money you are spending.

 How to win